seedrobotics/tinysafeboot/software/tsbloader_advanced/binaries/README.md

-This folder contains compiled versions of the TSBAdvanced Loader tool.
+This folder contains compiled versions of the TSB Advanced Loader tool.

 TSBLoader is a PC software to interact with the TSB bootloader on the slave device to manage flash, manage eeprom, bootloader configuration and emergency erase.

 Use tsbloader_adv.exe -? for usage options and instructions.

 Versions 1.0.1 and 1.0.2 are is compiled with the open source Mono .Net compiler meaning the <b>same binaries are compatible cross platform for Windows, Linux and MacOS, provided Mono is installed</b> on your system (in case it is Linux or MacOS; if you are on Windows either have Mono or .Net installed (.Net is probably already installed in Windows))
-Version 1.0.5 is compiled with VS 2015, but provided MONO is installed on Linux or MacOS, it should also run.
+Version 1.0.5 and 1.0.8 is compiled with VS, but provided MONO is installed on Linux or MacOS, it should also run.

 Refer to Mono project page (http://www.mono-project.com/) for information on installing Mono.
 MONO is REQUIRED if you wish to run the binaries under Linux and MacOS.
 There is no need to recompile any file for your OS if you have Mono installed.